Yard1/HoI4-Game-Of-Life/README.md

 Implementation of [Conway's Game of Life](https://www.en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in Hearts of Iron IV using Scripted GUIs.

 Very basic and barebones now, more of a PoC.
-Performance is quite poor, I will maybe optimize it later.